 Try again after each step

-- Make sure your Mac or PC is up-to-date.
+- Make sure that your Mac or PC is up to date.
 If you're using iTunes, make sure that you have the latest version of iTunes.

-- Connect your device to your computer with a USB cable, and locate your device on your computer.
-If your device doesn't appear in Finder or iTunes, learn what to do.
-If you forgot your passcode or your device is disabled, learn what to do.
+- Connect your device to your computer with a USB cable and locate your device on your computer.
+If your device doesn't appear in Finder or iTunes, find out what to do.
+If you've forgotten your passcode or your device is disabled, find out what to do.

-- If you use a Mac, skip this step.
-If you use a Windows PC and iTunes won't respond or your backup never finishes, you might need to update, change, disable, or uninstall your security software.
+- If you're using a Mac, skip this step.
+If you're using a Windows PC and iTunes won't respond or your backup won't ever finish, you may need to update, change, disable or uninstall your security software.

-- If you own more than one computer, try to make a backup on your other Mac or PC.
-Or, use iCloud to back up your device and restore from your iCloud backup.
+- If you own more than one computer, try to make a backup on another Mac or PC.
+Or use iCloud to back up your device and restore information from your iCloud backup.

-- If you see an alert that says an error occurred, your backup is corrupt or incompatible, or there's not enough disk space, find your error message below to learn what to do next.
+- If an alert appears stating that an error has occurred, your backup is corrupted or incompatible or there's not enough disk space, take a look at the information below about each error message to find out what to do next.

 - Contact Apple Support.

-If an alert says there's not enough disk space
+If an alert appears stating that there's not enough disk space

-If a message says there's not enough disk space when you try to back up your device, free some space on your Mac or PC.
-If you still see a disk-space error after you free enough space, contact Apple Support.
+If a message appears stating there's not enough disk space when you're trying to back up your device, you'll need to free up some space on your Mac or PC.
+If you're still seeing a disk-space error even after you've freed up enough space, contact Apple Support.

-If an alert says that your backup is corrupt or incompatible
+If an alert appears stating that your backup is corrupted or incompatible

-If your iOS or iPadOS device can't restore from a backup because the backup is corrupt or incompatible, make sure that your computer is updated.
-If you see an error that says your iOS or iPadOS software is too old, find out how to update your device to restore the backup.
-If you still can't restore the backup, you might not be able to use that backup.
-Try to use an alternate backup or an iCloud backup, or Contact Apple Support for more help.
+If your iOS or iPadOS device can't restore from a backup because the backup is corrupted or incompatible, make sure that your computer is updated.
+If you see an error stating that your iOS or iPadOS software is too old, find out how to update your device to restore the backup.
+If you still can't restore the backup, you may not be able to use that backup.
+Try to use an alternative backup or an iCloud backup, or Contact Apple Support for more help.